 Every so often we will soft through the scarp bin and trash the unusable pieces and organize the ones that are perfect for certain projects. our first couple weeks of kids summer camp will be our doll clothes week and our stuffed animal week and we'll surely be combing through the scrap bin to find the perfect pieces to use in both of these camps. and this way nothing is wasted.

-3. Lastly we stay on top of the ghosted projects in our studio. as much as it pains us to see students who don't follow through and finish their sewing projects, it happens. it really only happens in our adult classes to be honest though. like it or not, adults get busy and maybe don't return to seeing because their lives get busy. if we don't stay on top of this and either eliminate it before it happens or follow up after it does, we wind up with a lot of homeless projects.
+3. Lastly - Stay on top of the ghosted projects in our studio.
+As much as it pains us to see students who don't follow through and finish their sewing projects, it happens. it really only happens in our adult classes to be honest though. like it or not, adults get busy and maybe don't return to seeing because their lives get busy. if we don't stay on top of this and either eliminate it before it happens or follow up after it does, we wind up with a lot of homeless projects.

 A couple of ways we make sure this happens is: